 How to Compare Student Loan Refinancing LendersMarch 13, 2020

-If you want to save money and pay off your debt as quickly as possible, student loan refinancing may be a smart strategy for you.
+If you want to save money and pay off student loans as quickly as possible, student loan refinancing may be a smart strategy for you.
 However, there are literally dozens of refinancing companies out there, so how can you find the right one for you?

-When you refinance federal or private student loans — or even parent student loans — you take out a loan from a company like ELFI for the amount of your existing education debt.
+When you refinance federal or private student loans — or even parent student loans — you take out a loan for the amount of your existing education debt.
 The loan you take out has different terms than your old ones, including interest rate, length of repayment, and minimum monthly payment.

 When you refinance your debt, you can opt for a new loan term.
 You can extend your repayment term to up to 20 years to reduce your monthly payment and make it more affordable.
 Or, you can qualify for a lower interest rate and save money over the course of your repayment.
 You can even pay off your loans months or years ahead of schedule, freeing yourself from your debt.

 How to Find the Best Student Loan Refinance Companies

 When you’re shopping around for a lender, there are five steps you should follow before selecting a loan:

 Because refinancing loans are offered by private lenders, eligibility criteria can vary from lender to lender.